 This feature is only needed on systems that have many camera views configured and assigned to a large number of different aircraft.
-This option is used to restrict the number of camera views listed for your selection, it just saves you having to search for a specific view you wish to edit.
+This option is used to restrict the number of camera views listed for your selection when you press the Select a Camera to Edit or Clone button, it just saves you having to search for a specific view you wish to edit.
 For this exercise just make sure this reads All Aircraft Types.
 If it doesn't then open the list and select the first option All Aircraft Types.